 - The second group are data scientists who have been working for a few years but not building software and want to up their game because more employers are looking for full-stack data scientists—people who can build a model and also package it up properly so the engineering team can just “plug-and-play” the model.

 Because your students have professional experience as a software engineer or data scientist, are they getting jobs as senior machine learning engineers when they graduate?

 By its very nature, machine learning engineer jobs are “senior.”
 After graduating, students will be qualified for a senior-level engineering position in machine learning.

 For the rest of Srdjan’s conversation, including more advice for people interested in a career in machine learning, head over to Course Report.

-Learn more about the AI / Machine Learning Career Track, our mentor-led course with a job guarantee, here.
+Learn more about the Machine Learning Engineering Career Track, our mentor-led course with a job guarantee, here.